l3dlp-sandbox/Gopherscript/README.md

 }
 ```

+You can learn more about the interactions between Gopherscript and Golang [here](https://github.com/debloat-dev/Gopherscript/wiki/Advanced#interaction-with-golang).

 ## Features

 The most important features are described in this section.
 If you want to learn Gopherscript or want to know more details about specific features you can go on the wiki.